0131N/HPQC/week_2/README.md

 ### Task 2: Root-Client Communication Logic

-We implemented a "Traffic Director" architecture to perform distributed arithmetic:
+We implemented architecture to perform distributed arithmetic:

 * **Root Task (Rank 0):** Acts as the aggregator.
 It initializes the sum to 0 and enters a loop to `MPI_Recv` values from all other processes.
 * **Client Task (Rank > 0):** Performs a local calculation () and uses `MPI_Send` to transmit the result to the Root.